How Retail Brands Build Loyalty Beyond Price Cuts

 2. Keep the Experience Consistent and Reliable

-The experience, for customers who are browsing online or entering a store or calling customer support, should reflect that harmony.
+It is important that the experience that customers have, whether they are browsing online, entering a store, or calling customer support, reflects that harmony.
 Studies indicate that 88% of consumers feel just as strongly about overall experience as they do products or services, highlighting customer experience in retail.

 3. Create Real Value That Builds Customer Loyalty

 Long-term-thinking retailers work in the other direction; they cultivate retail customer loyalty by giving value, not stress.
-Among them: smooth returns, excellent service, early access to products and tiny treats that feel considered.
+Smooth returns, excellent service, early access to products, and small treats that feel like they were considered are some of the things that are included.

 According to data, a 5% increase in retention can lead to profit growth of 25% to 95%.
 It’s that range that shows just how powerful building customer loyalty can be over time.